-In this document, where necessary, a specific note has been included to indicate changes in 2019 and 2018 performance data; in some cases, comparative data for new indicators introduced with this NFI have been reported.
+In this document, where necessary, a specific note has been included to indicate changes in 2020 and 2019 performance data.

 The NFI is subject to limited review by EY S.p.A. in accordance with the provisions of L.D.
 254/2016.